imartinezl/difw/README.rst

     :align: center
     :width: 500

 The velocity field is formed by a continuous piecewise affine function defined over 5 intervals.
 The parameters :math:`\theta` represent a basis of the null space for all continuous piecewise affine functions composed of 5 intervals.
 In this case, we have used the QR decomposition to build the basis.
-See the :ref:`API documentation<API>` for more details about the transformation options.
+See the API documentation for more details about the transformation options.

 Taking into account the zero velocity constraints at the boundary, only 4 dimensions or degree of freedom are left to play with, and that indeed is the dimensionality of :math:`\theta`, a vector of 4 values.